-SEC 110 Security Concepts 3 0
+SEC 110 Security Concepts

-Prerequisites None

-0 NI

 This course introduces the concepts and issues related to securing information systems and the development of policies to implement information security controls.
 Topics include the historical view of networking and security, security issues, trends, security resources, and the role of policy, people, and processes in information security.
 Upon completion, students should be able to identify information security risks, create an information security policy, and identify processes to implement and enforce policy.
+This course has been certified by the National Security Agency, National Information Assurance Education and Training Program as meeting NSTISSI No. 4011, National Training Standard for Information Systems Security (INFOSEC) Professionals and CNSSI No. 4013 Entry Level System Administrators (SA).